hardik-143/quickToast/docs/getting-started.md

 # 🚀 Getting Started :id=intro

-**⚡ From Zero to Toast Hero in Under 2 Minutes!** This guide covers everything from basic installation to advanced usage patterns.
+**From Zero to Toast Hero in Under 2 Minutes!** This guide covers everything from basic installation to advanced usage patterns.
 No more staring at blank screens wondering where to start!

 <div class="blockquote-orange blockquote-wrapper">